Location: Mallee region of north-west Victoria

 Size: 490 hectares

-Raakajlim is a 490-hectare property, managed for conservation since 2001.
+Raakajlim is a 490-hectare property, managed for conservation since 2001 (covenanted in 2009 with Trust for Nature).

 Located in the Mallee of north-west Victoria and adjoining Hattah-Kulkyne National Park, Raakajlim is privately-owned by the Murdoch family and entirely protected by a Trust for Nature conservation covenant.